Preferences

 Why is this?

 Imagine colleague A, who has created the image in an image editing program.
-Logically, it works according to how its monitor presents the bitmap to it.
-At some point, colleague A decides that the picture is now complete and saves it.
+Logically, he works according to how his monitor presents the bitmap to him.
+At some point, colleague A decides that the image is now complete and saves it.
 And this is exactly where it starts: The image editing program must save the colors in a reproducible color definition (namely the color space, usually RGB).
-A color profile is usually selected that corresponds to the output device, which is usually sRGB for monitors (but does not have to be!) for printers CMYK etc.
+A color profile is usually selected for this, which corresponds to the output device, which is usually sRGB for monitors (but not necessarily!), CMYK for printers, etc.

-This means that the red value that colleague A sees on his monitor must end up as the corresponding RGB value in the file.
-It must be ensured that colleague A's monitor reproduces the colors exactly as the image editing program wants to display the RGB value.
-Colleague A's monitor should be calibrated for this.
-Monitors change their color representation over the course of their service life and should be recalibrated every 4 weeks for true, continuous Color Mangement.
+In other words, the red value that colleague A sees on his monitor must end up as the corresponding RGB value in the file.
+It must be ensured that colleague A's monitor reproduces the colors exactly as the image processing program wants to display the RGB value.
+To do this, colleague A's monitor should be calibrated.
+Monitors change their color representation over the course of their service life and should be recalibrated every 4 weeks for real, continuous color management.
 Regular recalibration also applies to all input and output devices that the image passes through (monitors, printers, scanners, etc.).

 If all this is guaranteed, the image (created by colleague A) should look exactly the same when scanned on the monitor of colleague C (who received it as a printout from colleague B) as it does on the monitor of colleague A. Anyone who has ever tried something like this knows how impossible this is (in fact, 100% conformity is not even possible, since not all device color spaces can be converted into others without loss).
 But at least on different monitors, an almost one hundred percent match can be achieved.

-Put simply, this is the problem that Color Mangement has to deal with.
-Basically, it's about continuous, clear color definitions within the creation process, through the editing process to the final display of an image.
+To put it simply, this is the problem that color management has to contend with.
+Basically, it's about consistent, unambiguous color definitions within the creation process through the editing process to the final display of an image.

 And what does all this have to do with Cinema 4D?

-The good news first: If you've never heard of Color Mangement, you create your renderings by eye: "Looks good.
-Once everything is ok you can ignore this functionality with a clear conscience (and leave all adjustable color profiles in Cinema 4D at the default sRGB ).
-Between you and me, "inexperienced" people often find it difficult to tell the difference between images that have been created entirely under Color Mangement and those that have been produced using pi * thumbs.
+The good news first: If you've never heard of color management and you create your renderings by eye: "Looks good.
+Fits!", then you can ignore this functionality with a clear conscience (and leave all adjustable color profiles in CINEMA 4D at the default sRGB ).
+Between you and me, "inexperienced" users often have a hard time seeing the difference between images that were created completely under color management and those that were produced using pi * thumbs.

-Note:Only change the color profile settings if you know exactly what you are doing.
-This sometimes changes all kinds of colors that have been familiar for years, which can lead to perplexed faces and smashed monitors.
-If in doubt, set sRGB everywhere again (see Figure below).
+Note:Only change the color profile settings if you know exactly what you are doing, as this can change all kinds of colors that have been familiar for years, which can lead to perplexed faces and shattered monitors.
+If in doubt, set sRGB everywhere again (see illustration below).

-sRGB is the color space that has been used automatically for many years anyway, unless a different one has been explicitly defined.
+sRGB is the color space that has been used automatically for many years anyway, unless another color space has been explicitly defined.
 This is why, for example, 99% of all images found on the Internet are saved for this color space.
-Cinema 4D (<R 12) has also saved images exclusively for the sRGB color space.
+CINEMA 4D (<R 12) has also saved images exclusively for the sRGB color space.

 For everyone else, the "Places" in Cinema 4D where color profiles can be set are now listed: